cisco/mercury/doc/safe-parsing.md

-Safe Selective Parsing of Truncated Certificates and Other Network Data David McGrew
+## Safe Selective Parsing of Truncated Certificates and Other Network Data
-August 5, 2020
+### David McGrew, August 18, 2020

 One of the biggest challenges in network data collection and analysis